PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </ul>

 <p>
-If we consult this second, admittedly ugly, map then we can begin to imagine ways that Shadow Falls could have been structured to better accommodate a mixture of player direction and exploration.
+If we consult this second, admittedly ugly, map then we can begin to imagine ways that <span class="book-title">Shadow Falls</span> could have been structured to better accommodate a mixture of player direction and exploration.
 On this version of the map, geographical features, such as the lake, can be used to constrain the play space in a way that feels inoffensive.
 Thus, the designer can be certain where the player is actually going as they play the opening stretch of the game.
 Once the player has been properly introduced to the game and its mechanics they can be given choices, as seen in the triangle of puzzles at the southern end of the map.
 After the player has made a choice, the world then provides a way for the player to navigate back towards the path they did not travel by connecting to it with a new, enticing path for the player to explore.
 </p>

 <p>